We Love Maths!

 What we do…

 At Edward Worlledge Ormiston Academy, we follow the Maths Hub schemes of learning, which endorses the use of practical resources to cover fluency, reasoning and problem solving.
 During maths lessons, teachers introduce a new mathematical concept by using many different practical resources.
 This is because we know that children master abstract mathematics, when they try out the ideas with objects they can hold and manipulate.
 To assist with this, each class has been provided with maths trugs, which are full of helpful and essential resources for the children to use.
 After using the resources, children are then encouraged to draw pictures and make jottings to explain what they are thinking.
-Maths across the school
+Maths across the academy

 In Reception, the children partake in a daily 20 minute maths session, using an abundance of different resources to aid the introduction of mathematical concepts.
 Staff then prepare activities for the children to do during free flow time, and at this point, they will then observe the childrens’ ability to transfer the skills that they have been taught.